zextras/tech-doc/source/carbonio/backup.rst

 .. _data_stored_in_the_external_storage:

-Data stored in the external storage
+Data Stored in the External Storage
 -----------------------------------

 Data is stored in external storage using a structure very similar to the